 - 1. Wholesalers enable manufacturers to undertake large scale production as they purchase goods in large quantities from them. - 2.
-Wholesaler deals in goods in their own name and bear variety of risks such as the risk of fall in prices, theft, pilferage, spoilage, fire etc.

-- 3. Wholesalers provide financial assistance to the manufacturers by making cash payment for the purchased goods. - 4.
+Wholesaler deals in goods in their own name and bear variety of risks such as the risk of fall in prices, theft, pilferage, spoilage, fire etc. - 3.
+Wholesalers provide financial assistance to the manufacturers by making cash payment for the purchased goods. - 4.
 Wholesaler provide various useful information regarding the customer preference, market conditions etc to the manufacturer. - 5.
-Wholesalers help manufacturer in marketing function by purchasing goods from them and selling them to the retailers. - 6.
+Wholesalers help manufacturer in marketing function by purchasing goods from them and selling them to the retailers.
+This enable producers to concentrate on production activities. - 6.
 Wholesalers provide the storage facilities also as they hold the goods in their warehouses/Godowns. - 7.
 The wholesaler facilities continuity in production as they purchase the goods from producers as and when these are produced.